brson/contract-game/doc/notes.md

 in both Rust and Node to make any kind of satisfying progress on the path to learning Substrate.

-All three of these technologies are intimidating, combining them is brutal.
+Each of these three technologies is intimidating, but combining them is brutal.

 And before much longer smart contract programmers are going to need to understend zero-knowledge cryptography too.
+TODO

+TODO mention tokenomics?

 How can this complexity ever be reduced to something an average programmer can manage?
 The blockchain ecosystem just seems to be exploding in complexity.